wp-plugins/websitedefender-wordpress-security/readme.txt

 === WebsiteDefender WordPress Security ===
 Contributors: WebsiteDefender
-Tags: security, securityscan, chmod, permissions, admin, administration, authentication, database, dashboard, post, notification, password, plugin, posts, wsd, websitedefender, plugins, private, protection, tracking, wordpress
+Tags: admin, administration, wordpress security, websitedefender, security plugin, wordpress permissions, strong password, protection, security, security scan, security scanner, wordpress database security
 Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.4.2
 Stable tag: trunk
 License: GPLv2 or later

 Helps you secure your WordPress installation and provides detailed reporting on discovered vulnerabilities and how to fix them.

 == Description ==

-The WebsiteDefender WordPress Security plugin is a free and comprehensive security tool that helps you secure your WordPress installation and suggests corrective measures for: strengthening passwords, securing file permissions, security of the database, version hiding, WordPress admin protection and lots more.
+The WebsiteDefender WordPress Security plugin is the ultimate must-have tool when it comes to WordPress security.
+The plugin is free and monitors your website for security weaknesses that hackers might exploit and tells you how to easily fix them.
+You can also sign up for a full 15 day WebsiteDefender trial which includes includes extra security checks and daily malware scans.
+WebsiteDefender integrates with the plugin which allows you to see all your security alerts from your WordPress dashboard.

 = Key security features: =

-* Easy backup of WordPress database for disaster recovery
-* Removal of error-information on login-page
+* Removal of error information on login page
-* Addition of index.php to the wp-content, wp-content/plugins, wp-content/themes and wp-content/uploads directories to prevent directory listings
+* Automatically adds index.php to WordPress directories to avoid information disclosure
-* Removal of wp-version, except in admin-area
+* Removal or WordPress version
 * Removal of Really Simple Discovery meta tag
 * Removal of Windows Live Writer meta tag
-* Removal of core update information for non-admins
+* Removal of WordPress update information to non admin wordpress users
-* Removal of plugin-update information for non-admins
+* Removal of WordPress plugins update information to non admin wordpress users
-* Removal of theme-update information for non-admins (only WP 2.8 and higher)
+* Removal of WordPress theme update information to non admin wordpress users
-* Hiding of wp-version in backend-dashboard for non-admins
-* Removal of version in URLs from scripts and stylesheets only on frontend
-* Reporting of security overview after Wordpress blog is scanned
-* Reporting of file permissions following security checks
+* Hides the WordPress version in the backend dashboard for non admin wordpress users
+* Disables database error reporting
+* Disables PHP error reporting

+= Security tools: =

-* Strong password generator tool to protect from brute force attacks
+* Strong Password Generator which you can use to protect your WordPress from brute force attacks.
-* Integrated tool to change the database prefix
+* Database tool which you can use to automatically rename the WordPress database table prefix to protect WordPress from zero day vulnerabilities.

-* Disabling of database error reporting (if enabled)
-* Disabling of PHP error reporting
+= Integration with WebsiteDefender: =

+If you are a WebsiteDefender user you can check out all WebsiteDefender WordPress Security alerts from your WordPress dashboard.
+WebsiteDefender scans your website daily for security issues and malware and creates automated backups, making sure you are fully covered.
+If you're new to WebsiteDefender, you can try it out for free for 15 days.
+Simply download the plugin and sign up for your 15 day trial, and join the vast community of WordPress users that are enjoying peace of mind when it comes to their WordPress security!

-For more information on the WebsiteDefender WordPress Security plug-in and other WordPress security news, visit the <a href="http://www.websitedefender.com/blog" target="_blank">WebsiteDefender Blog</a> and join our <a href="http://www.facebook.com/websitedefender" target="_blank">Facebook</a> page.
+For more information on the WebsiteDefender WordPress Security plugin and other WordPress security news, visit the <a href="http://www.websitedefender.com/blog" target="_blank">WebsiteDefender Blog</a>.
 Post any questions or feedback on the <a href="http://www.websitedefender.com/forums/wp-security-scan-plugin/" target="_blank">WebsiteDefender WordPress Security plug-in forum</a>.

 == Requirements ==
-* WordPress version 3.0 and higher (tested with 3.2.1, 3.3)
+* WordPress version 3.0 and higher (tested up to 3.4.2)
 * PHP5 (tested with PHP Interpreter >= 5.2.9)